Nigel Morgan: Personal

-Morgan was the son of Ronan 'Bowlegs' Morgan, a hard-drinking publisher who was a regular at El Vino on Fleet Street, and the nephew of rugby player Cliff Morgan.
-His mother Pamela, a manic-depressive, abandoned the family after Nigel's beloved older brother Malcolm was killed in a motorcycle accident in 1970.
+Morgan was the son of Ronan 'Bowlegs' Morgan, an Irish publisher who was a regular at El Vino on Fleet Street, and Pamela (nee Martin) from the prominent Irish family of Richard Martin (Irish politician), also known as 'Humanity Dick'.
+He was the nephew of rugby player Cliff Morgan who was married to Pamela's sister.
+Nigel's older brother Malcolm was killed in a motorcycle accident in 1970.

 Education

-Schooled at Cranleigh, Morgan entered the Army in 1974 and joined the Irish Guards.
-He then read Politics at Durham University on a military bursary, where he was President of the Durham Union for Epiphany term of 1978.
+After attending Cranleigh until he was 18, Morgan was trained at Royal Military Academy Sandhurst in 1974 and joined the Irish Guards.
+After passing out from RMAS, he read Politics at Durham University on a military bursary, where he was President of the Durham Union for Epiphany term of 1978.
+He finished his degree in 1978, receiving a 2.2.

 Per the conditions of the bursary, Morgan was required to complete a minimum period of service with the British Army after finishing his degree.

-He finished his degree in 1978, receiving a 2.2.

 Career

 While based with his regiment in London, Morgan became familiar with many of the thinkers involved in Thatcherism, including John Hoskyns, a special adviser to Prime Minister Margaret Thatcher.
 He campaigned to have his commission rescinded – telling his commanding officer he 'couldn't command a tea trolley' – but was unsuccessful.
-On finally leaving he worked under Alfred Sherman at the Centre for Policy Studies but resigned in 1983.
+On leaving the army he worked alongside Alfred Sherman at the Centre for Policy Studies and choosing to resign alongside his intellectual mentor in 1983 in protest at the leadership of Hugh Thomas.

-Later in the decade he spent a year training as a Jesuit priest but left over his disagreements with the newly fashionable Liberation theology.
-What followed was stints prospecting for gold in the Yukon with a friend from the Scots Guards and a disastrous gold-buying venture in Liberia in which he lost $1  million of investors’ money on gold-coated brass.
-From 1993 he was based in South Africa as a freelance security consultant, where he became friends with politicians and figures in the intelligence community, and produced analysis for risk management firms in London.
+Later in the decade he spent a year training as a Jesuit priest but left over disagreements about the newly fashionable Liberation theology.
+What followed was stints prospecting for gold in the Yukon with a friend from the Scots Guards and a haphazard gold-buying venture in Liberia in which he lost $1  million of investors’ money on gold-coated brass.

+In 1991 he moved to South Africa and worked as a freelance security consultant.
+His talent for this work was clear and he became friends with politicians and figures in the intelligence community, and produced analysis for high profile risk management firms in London.
 In 2000 he left for the Democratic Republic of the Congo to manage security at a diamond mine operated by the state-owned firm MIBA, but was forced to leave after receiving death threats likely related to him pointing out the repeated theft of diamonds by MIBA employees.